onzfonz/comp227/src/content/4/en/part4a.md

 }
 ```

-Webstorm also seems to complain with warnings for not knowing about test and expect.
+WebStorm also seems to complain with warnings for not knowing about test and expect.
 To get rid of these errors, you can simply type this command so that your project is also aware of the jest's types.

 ```bash